embrace-io/embrace-docs/docs/data-destinations/grafana-cloud-setup.md

 ## Prerequisites

-- Have an active Grafana Cloud account
+- Have an active Grafana Cloud account.

 ## Pulling your Grafana Cloud API Key or Access Policy / Token